Egor-Skriptunoff/pure_lua_alert/README.md

 `alert()` creates a window with specified text and waits until user closed the window (by pressing any key).
 It is pure Lua module, compatible with Lua 5.3, 5.2, 5.1, and LuaJIT.
 It does not depend on any C library, all it needs is `os.execute()` and `io.popen()`.
-It works on Linux, Mac OS X, Windows and Cygwin.
+It works on Linux, Mac OS X, Windows, Cygwin and Wine.

 `alert()` performs its task by invoking terminal emulator and executing shell command `echo YourMessage` inside it:
-* "CMD.EXE" (Windows Command Prompt) is used on Windows and Cygwin;
+* "CMD.EXE" (Windows Command Prompt) is used on Windows, Cygwin and Wine;
 * "Terminal.app" is used on Mac OS X;
 * any of 17 supported terminal emulators (if found to be installed on your system) is used on Linux.